tangentsoft/pidp8i/doc/uwfocal-refcards.md

 _Gn_ are Line or Group Numbers from `0` to `+31` (`0` = next or all)

-Line numbers `.01` to `.99` refer to lines in the current group Negative or Integer line numbers denote a 'Group' operation
+Line numbers `.01` to `.99` refer to lines in the current group Negative or Integer line numbers denote a 'Group' operation.
 Arithmetic expressions may be used as Line or Group numbers

 ### Arithmetic Operators